dmalataeva/Brainiac/README.md

 # brainiac
-Brainiac (formerly BC Brainiac) Android rewrite \n Currently unavailable to the public. \n
+### Brainiac (formerly BC Brainiac) Android rewrite

+Currently unavailable to the public.

 (initial version was lost in corrupted hard-drive of my computer) :(